XiaoliLi2002/cstat_gof_test/README.md

-# cstat_goftest
-Comparison of Goodness-of-fit Assessment Methods with C-statistics in Astronomy
+The codes to implement algorithms in the paper "Comparison of Goodness-of-fit Assessment Methods with C-statistics in Astronomy".